 - 1. For the purpose of recording grades and reporting to parents, the school year is divided into two semesters called the first semester and the second semester.
 Each semester is divided into three terms of six weeks each.
 At the end of the first two terms of each semester a preliminary estimate of progress will be reported.
 This is not an official grade.
 Its purpose is to give information on the progress of the student.
 A copy of this report will be mailed to the parent or guardian and a copy given to the student.
 Official grades will be reported and recorded at the end of each semester. - In order to obtain credit for a course a student must attend two-thirds of the meetings of the class during the semester. - Students entering college as much as one month late will not be permitted to carry a full semester credit. - 4.
 The following college subjects are considered year courses and less than one year's work cannot be counted toward graduation: Survey of World History, American History, Foreign Language, Chemistry 10-11, 12-13 and 50-51, Home Economics 10-11, Bookkeeping 10-11, Shorthand 10-11, Physics. - 5.
-All high school subjects will be considered unit courses except: Civics, Economics, Typewriting, Geography, International Relations, and Algebra II. - Any student making an average lower than E, must repeat the course in order to secure credit for it. - 7.
+All high school subjects will be considered unit courses except: Civics, Economics, Typewriting, Geography, International Relations, and Algebra II. - 6.
+Any student making an average lower than E, must repeat the course in order to secure credit for it. - 7.
 If a student in the high school division has made a grade of E on the first semester's work of a year's course, the E may be changed to a D provided the second semester grade is C or above.

 - 8. Except by special permission, college students will not be permitted to take less than twelve semester hours of academic work.
 College students will not be permitted to take more than eighteen hours of academic work except in the agricultural group in which nineteen is the maximum.
 Except by special permission high school students will not be permitted to take more than four or less than four major subjects.
 College students earning less than nine hours a semester may be asked to withdraw from school.
 High school students passing less than one and one-half units of work a semester will be subject to reclassification, if, in the opinion of the school authorities, such students could do more acceptable work in a lower classification.
-If, in the opinion of the authorities, such student failures are due to indifference and neglect, the students will be asked to withdraw from - 9.
-A student must have written permission from the school.
-Registrar to change his classification or drop a subject.
-Failure to observe this rule will result in a grade of F for the subject dropped. - 10.
-Subjects pursued for seven weeks or more may be dropped by permission, but a failure will be entered on the record.
+If, in the opinion of the authorities, such student failures are due to indifference and neglect, the students will be asked to withdraw from school. - 9.
+A student must have written permission from the Registrar to change his classification or drop a subject.
+Failure to observe this rule will result in a grade of F for the subject dropped. - Subjects pursued for seven weeks or more may be dropped by permission, but a failure will be entered on the record. - Students who offer two units of high school work in a modern language will not be permitted to take college freshman work in the language for credit.